MicrosoftDocs/azure-docs/articles/web-application-firewall/ag/ag-overview.md

 ### WAF engines

 The Azure web application firewall (WAF) engine is the component that inspects traffic and determines whether a request includes a signature that represents a potential attack.
 When you use CRS 3.2 or later, your WAF runs the [Azure WAF engine](azure-waf-engine.md), which gives you higher performance and an improved set of features.
-When you use earlier versions of the CRS, your WAF runs the ModSecurity engine.
+When you use earlier versions of the CRS, your WAF runs on a ModSecurity-based engine.
+New features will only be available on the new Azure WAF engine.

 ### Anomaly Scoring mode